sjimhdez/radio-player-page/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: radio-player-page

-Create a dedicated Page for your Icecast, Shoutcast, or MP3 radio.
-Continuous playback without interruptions.
+Create a dedicated Page for your Icecast, Shoutcast, or MP3 radio station with continuous, uninterrupted playback.

 == Description ==

-Radio Player Page is a dedicated and efficient solution for streaming **Icecast**, **Shoutcast** and **any MP3 stream** in WordPress.
-Unlike standard audio players, it creates a standalone Page for your station, fully optimized for continuous playback and listener retention.
+Radio Player Page is a dedicated solution for streaming **Icecast**, **Shoutcast**, and **MP3 streams** in WordPress.
+Unlike standard audio players, it creates a standalone Page for your radio station, optimized for continuous playback.

-This plugin is designed specifically for online radios that rely on Icecast or Shoutcast.
-By decoupling the player from WordPress, it avoids conflicts with Themes or Plugins, reduces loading time, and ensures your stream never drops when users navigate your Site.

-With Radio Player Page you get a fast, lightweight, and mobile-friendly player that focuses entirely on the listener experience.
-No ads, no premium versions, just reliable streaming built for professional stations.
+By decoupling the player from WordPress, it works seamlessly with all Themes and Plugins, reduces load times, and keeps your stream running when users navigate your Site.
+You get a fast, lightweight, mobile-friendly player focused entirely on the listener experience.

-Install Radio Player Page today and have your Icecast/Shoutcast station online in seconds.
+Get your Icecast or Shoutcast station online in minutes.

 == Main Features ==

+* **Minimal setup** – Enter your Icecast/Shoutcast/MP3 URL and select the Page.
+Get started in seconds.
+* **Continuous playback** – The stream never stops, even while browsing other pages.
+* **Standalone player Page** – Runs independently of WordPress, stable and lightweight.
+Works seamlessly with all Themes and Plugins.
-* **Native Shoutcast & Icecast support** – Connect directly with your existing stream URL.
+* **Stream format support** – Works with Shoutcast, Icecast, and MP3 streams.
+Connect directly with your existing stream URL.
-* **Any MP3 stream support** – Works with standard MP3 streams alongside Shoutcast and Icecast.
+* **Waveform visualizer** – Real-time audio visualization from your live stream.
 * **Multiple Streams** – Manage up to 6 different streams with optional custom titles.
-* **Continuous playback** – Stream never stops, even while browsing other pages.
-* **Waveform visualizer** – Real-time audio visualization from your live stream.
 * **Responsive design** – Perfect on mobile, tablet, and desktop.
-* **Minimal setup** – Enter your Icecast/Shoutcast/MP3 URL and select the Page.
-* **Standalone player Page** – Independent from WordPress load, stable and lightweight.
-* **Clean UX/UI** – Designed to maximize listener retention.
+* **Clean UX/UI** – Focused design that keeps listeners engaged and coming back.
-* **Multilingual support** – Fully translated interface in English and Spanish.
+* **Multilingual support** – Available in English and Spanish.
-* **Free and open** – No ads, no hidden monetization, no PRO version traps.
+* **Free and open source** – No premium tiers or hidden costs.

 == Key Benefits ==

-* **Optimized for radio stations** – Built for Icecast, Shoutcast, and MP3 streams.
-* **Decoupled from WordPress** – Runs in a dedicated Page without loading the entire WP stack.
-* **Better listener retention** – Stream continues seamlessly across your Site.
+* **Seamless playback** – Your stream continues across your Site without interruption.
+* **Reliable streaming** – Built for professional radio stations with dependable 24/7 operation.
-* **Performance first** – Smooth playback even on mobile networks or low-bandwidth connections.
+* **Performance optimized** – Smooth playback on mobile networks and low-bandwidth connections.
-* **Professional solution** – Reliable streaming without limitations or extra costs.
+* **Runs independently** – The player runs in a dedicated Page without loading the entire WordPress core, ensuring compatibility.

-== Perfect For Stations That ==
+== Perfect For Radio Stations That ==

+* Want to maximize uptime and audience retention
+* Want a simple, lightweight player that's easy to set up
+* Need a robust, mobile-friendly radio station player
-* Stream 24/7 using Icecast, Shoutcast, or MP3.
+* Stream 24/7 using Icecast, Shoutcast, or MP3
-* Want a robust, mobile-friendly radio player.
-* Prefer a simple solution without bloat or conflicts.
-* Aim to maximize uptime and audience retention.

 == Use Cases ==

-Radio Player Page is built for **live streaming scenarios** where uninterrupted playback is critical:
+Radio Player Page is built for **live streaming** where uninterrupted playback matters:

-* **FM/AM stations with online simulcast** – Deliver your broadcast stream to a global audience.
+* **FM/AM radio stations with online simulcast** – Broadcast your stream to a global audience.
-* **Community and local radios** – Stream live events and programs without technical barriers.
+* **Community and local radio stations** – Stream live events and programs easily.
-* **Event broadcasters** – Perfect for concerts, conferences, and sports matches needing continuous audio.
+* **Event broadcasters** – Perfect for concerts, conferences, and sports matches requiring continuous audio.
-* **University and campus radios** – Engage students and listeners on mobile and desktop.
+* **University and campus radio stations** – Engage students and listeners on mobile and desktop.
 * **Churches and religious broadcasters** – Stream live services with a stable and simple player.

 == Screenshots ==

-1. Radio Player Page view on a mobile device.
+1. Radio Player Page on a mobile device.
-2. Radio Player Page view on a desktop device.
+2. Radio Player Page on a desktop device.
-3. Plugin settings screen: designed to be simple and intuitive.
+3. Plugin settings screen: simple and intuitive.

 == Installation ==